 ENG 427 | Writing for Nonprofits

-Section 201 | Online
+Section 201 (U/G) | Online

+Want to use your writing and research skills for the greater good?
 This course explores the theory, practices, lore, and written communication used by professional writers in nonprofit or social sector workplaces, such as theatres, museums, libraries, social service agencies, art centers, humane societies, and other community organizations.